PhysiCell-Tools/python-loader/man/TUTORIAL_introduction.md

 If you have not already done so, please install the latest version of physicelldataloader (pcdl), as described in the [HowTo](https://github.com/elmbeech/physicelldataloader/blob/master/man/HOWTO.md) section.\
-The current development happens in branch v4.
+The current development happens in branch v3 and v4.
-Branch v3 and v4 are maintained and [pip](https://pypi.org/project/pcdl/) installable.
-Branch v3 is also installable through [bioconada](https://bioconda.github.io/).
-Branch v1, v2 exists, if ever needed, for reproducibility of old results.
+Branch v1 and v2 exists, if ever needed, for reproducibility of old results.

 ## Tutorial - branch v1 and v2